pratikalaspure25/lakeworth/README.md

     }

     /**
-     * Posts a Chatter feed item to the parent record, with a link back to it.
+     * Posts a Chatter feed element to the parent record, with a link back to it.
+     * Uses the newer postFeedElement API.
      */
     private void postChatterError(String message) {
-        // Build rich body: text + link + text
-        ConnectApi.MessageBodyInput body = new ConnectApi.MessageBodyInput();
+        // Build up the body: text + record-link + text ConnectApi.MessageBodyInput body = new ConnectApi.MessageBodyInput();
         body.messageSegments = new List<ConnectApi.MessageSegmentInput>();